TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Wrap/Index.rst

    Comment
          <...> \| </...>

          Used to wrap something.
-The parts on the left and right of the vertical line are placed on the left and right side of the value.
+The vertical bar ("|") is the place, where your content will be inserted; the parts on the left and right of the vertical line are placed on the left and right side of the content.

+         Spaces between the wrap-parts and the divider ("|") are trimmed off from each part of the wrap.